Podlite - a lightweight markup language

 Table of contents

-The =toc block is used to make an autogenerated table of contents (TOC) in a document.
+The =toc block creates an autogenerated table of contents (TOC) in a document.
 The TOC is an index of section titles within the document, and its structure is determined by the document's organization.

 For example: